andreasabel/inCode/entry/shifting-the-stars.md

     and *set to zero*.
 This made the final solution simple enough to work out on a small sheet of notebook paper.

-And isn't it cute that we use the *Galilean* transformed, named after someone who is famous for having studied the motion of astronomical bodies?
+And isn't it cute that we use the *Galilean* transform, named after someone who is famous for having studied the motion of astronomical bodies?
 Maybe that was a subtle hint from the author of the challenges ;)

 Anyway, I thought this was a fun twist on the typical Advent of Code challenges.
 It's always fun when something that you might think can only be solved by